rptb1/tammy-norie/plan/unsinkability.rst

 _`.journal.2019-12-01`

-  I started a thread, `Lining with closed-cell foam for floatation, insulation, and safety`_, in the JRA tecnical forum, asking for feedback on this plan.
+  I started a thread, `Lining with closed-cell foam for floatation, insulation, and safety`_, in the `JRA forums`_, asking for feedback on this plan.
 I will need to return to review this conversation.

 _`Lining with closed-cell foam for floatation, insulation, and safety`: https://junkrigassociation.org/technical_forum/8148577